Elomi-inc/software-engineer-interview/README.md

 ## Background

-Dorsia isn't just any platform; we're a members-only haven for food enthusiasts seeking access to the most in-demand restaurant reservations in cities like New York, London, Miami, Los Angeles San Francisco, and beyond.
+Dorsia isn't just any platform; we're a members-only haven for food enthusiasts seeking access to the most in-demand restaurant reservations in cities like New York, London, Miami, Los Angeles, San Francisco, and beyond.
 Our mission?
 To open doors to exceptional dining experiences.

 ### The Role of a Software Engineer at Dorsia